tajmone/ST4-Asciidoctor/Tests/README.md

 Besides, AsciiDoc being a rather complex syntax, the need for well-documented tests is a felt need, because there are many edge cases to keep in mind during the tests, and because any changes to the syntax definition could easily introduce unexpected breaking behaviors.

+Some test files have the `*.adoc` extension because they are malformed AsciiDoc documents.
+The reason for this is usually because of the need to use an alternative comment delimiter in the first line, in order to allow correct testing of some edge-cases contexts, which makes the document unconvertable due interference with its header.

+These documents won't be converted to HTML, but you can still read them in ST3, for they are only partially malformed, and can still be used for manual inspection.

 # Running the Tests